-Perspective is the way one looks at something.
-Numbers can be used to express your perspective, but it's also important to think about what the numbers represent.
+Perspective means seeing something from a certain point of view.
+Numbers can be used to express your point of view, but it's also important to consider what the numbers represent.
 Consider this scenario:

-Jamal and his little sister Kyndra have screen time each Sunday evening before bed starting at 7p.m.
-Last Sunday, Jamal spent 1⁄2 of his time watching a movie, and the other half on his iPad.
+Jamal and his little sister Kyndra have screen time each Sunday evening before bed starting at 7pm.
+Last Sunday, Jamal spent 1/2 his time watching a movie, and the other half on his iPad.
 Kyndra spent 3/4 of her free time on her iPad, and 1/4 of her time watching her favorite show.
-The next day, Kyndra and Jamal argue about who spent more time on their iPads.
+The next day, Kyndra and Jamal are arguing about who spent more time on their iPads.

-Mom confirms that Jamal spent more time on his iPad.
+Mom confirms that Jamal spent more time on his ipad.
 But how could this be?
 Jamal only spent 1/2 of his screen time on the iPad and Kyndra spent 3/4 of her time.
 Under what circumstances would 1⁄2 be more than 3⁄4?
 What are other examples where 1⁄2 is more than 3⁄4?